Men are the only reason sex trafficking exists.

 Pornography Fuels Sex Trafficking

 In a culture inundated with sexualized advertisements, movies, television and music, the temptations of pornography can seem to be a world away from the darkness and depravity of human sex trafficking.
 Yet, a deeper understanding of both the inner workings of the pornography industry and the interplay of sexual abuse and addiction reveals a connection that must be recognized and addressed by those in the fight against sex trafficking.
-Below are some articles that will help you connect the dots.
+Below are some articles and testimonies that will help you connect the dots.

 - Pornography, Prostitution, & Trafficking: Making the Connections by Prostitution Research and Education